hilaryrowe/documentation3/oeeCalculations/roger-availability.md

 ![](/assets/Screen Shot 2016-08-08 at 12.03.31 PM.png)

+Availability is a percentage between 0% and 100% with 100% being the value when an asset is operating for exactly the schedule time.
 Using the components of Availability \(Available Time and Scheduled Time\) we can further explain how this is computed.

 ### **Scheduled Time**